 Obviously, this book is for anatomy.
 And anatomy is a very, very visual course.
 This famous book, also known as Netter, will help you learn your anatomy.

 My course professor’s slides were actually pretty good.
 It already had lots of pictures in there.
 So in the beginning of the semester, I did not use Netter for anatomy and only used the slides provided by my professor.
-And I did below average on the practicals (which is identifying structures on cadavers).
+And I did below average on the practicals (which consisted of identifying structures on cadavers).
 Towards the end of the course, for the last two modules, I really began to use Netter and began to lead my group in dissecting.
-Then I was honoring those sections and doing higher than average.
+As a result, I honored those sections and performed higher than average.
 And this is coming from a guy whose first exposure to anatomy was in medical school.

 Pathoma by Husain A. Sattar, MD